Return from Witch Mountain

 Return from Witch Mountain is a 1978 American science fiction–adventure film and a sequel to Escape to Witch Mountain (1975) and the second film in the Witch Mountain franchise.
 It was produced by Walt Disney Productions.
 It was written by Malcolm Marmorstein and is based on characters created by Alexander Key, who also wrote the novelization of the film for Disney.
 Ike Eisenmann, Kim Richards, and Denver Pyle reprise their roles as Tony, Tia, and Uncle Bené—humanoid extraterrestrials with special powers including telepathy and telekinesis.
 The two main villains are played by Bette Davis as Letha Wedge, a greedy woman using the last of her money to finance the scientific experiments of Dr. Victor Gannon, played by Christopher Lee.
 It was the final film of actor Jack Soo, who died of cancer in January 1979.

+The film was released on March 10, 1978.
 In September 1978, the film was re-released to theaters on a double bill with Escape to Witch Mountain.

 A television film called Beyond Witch Mountain was made in 1982.

 Plot

-Tony and his sister Tia are in need of a vacation.
+Tony and his sister Tia need a vacation.
 Uncle Bené drops them off in their flying saucer at the Rose Bowl Stadium in Los Angeles, California, after which the siblings quickly become separated from each other.
 A man named Dr. Victor Gannon and his assistant Letha Wedge witness Tony using his powers to save Letha's nephew Sickle from certain death.
 Realizing that Tony has supernatural powers, Dr. Gannon drugs the boy with a tranquilizer shot and takes him back to their laboratory.
 There, Dr. Gannon successfully tests a new mind-control technology on him.
 Under its influence, Tony is completely hypnotized and does everything his kidnappers want him to do, including stealing gold from a museum exhibit and stopping Tia from finding them.
 With Tony at his robotic bidding, Dr. Gannon hopes to achieve recognition within the scientific community and worldwide power, while Letha merely wants a return on her investment.